Cowboy (album)

 Cowboy is the eighth studio album by English synth-pop duo Erasure, released on 31 March 1997 by Mute Records.
 In the United States, it was released by Madonna's former label Maverick Records.
 Cowboy was produced by Gareth Jones and Neil McLellan and marked the band's return to more simplistic three-minute synth-pop music.

 After disappointing sales and chart placing of their previous studio album, Erasure, Cowboy returned the duo to the top 10 of the UK Albums Chart and it contains three singles (two of which hit the UK top 30).
 In the US, Cowboy greatly improved Erasure's Billboard 200 peak over their previous album, and first single "In My Arms" gave them another Hot 100 entry.
 Sales also improved in Germany, where Cowboy peaked at number thirty-four.

 The album contains eleven Vince Clarke/Andy Bell originals in its UK version.
 For its US release, the album artwork was changed slightly, the original version of "In My Arms" was replaced with a slightly different US mix and two bonus tracks were added: a cover version of Blondie's "Rapture" (with Clarke providing the rap); and a version of the Burt Bacharach/Hal David song "Magic Moments" originally recorded by Perry Como that Erasure had contributed to the Lord of Illusions soundtrack.

 Erasure embarked on another major tour of the UK and US to promote this album, in their trademark style it contained elaborate stage settings and costumes (including Clarke dressed as a guitar-playing cactus).

+Critical reception

+Emma Cochrane of Smash Hits noted that, although Erasure were "stuck in the '80s" and provided the "same distinctive sound, mixing ballads and bouncy tunes", the album contained "polished, friendly, likeable, pure pop".

 Track listing

-All tracks written by Andy Bell and Vince Clarke, except where noted.